-As a seasoned postpartum mama, I have a few things that are “must-haves” on my list after baby comes.
-Today I wanna share those things with you in case you are a soon-to-be postpartum mama or you know of someone who will be soon.
+As a seasoned postpartum mama, I have a few things that are postpartum must-haves on my list after baby comes.
+Today, I wanna share those things with you in case you are a soon-to-be postpartum mama or you know of someone who will be soon.

 1. Herbal Teas

-When it comes to drinking healthy drinks… you’re kinda limited.
+When it comes to drinking healthy drinks, you’re kinda limited.
 At our house, we typically drink water and raw milk, but I’m trying to get into the habit of keeping herbal teas around for us to enjoy throughout the day.
-After delivery, the following 3 teas are the ones you’ll find in this mamas fridge.
-Of course the whole family can benefit from the first tea, but the other 2 are for mama only!
+As far as postpartum must-haves go, the following 3 teas are the ones you’ll find in this mama’s fridge.
+Of course, the whole family can benefit from the first tea, but the other 2 are for mama only!

 Mama’s Red Raspberry Brew – A Bulk Herb Store blend that uses red raspberry leaf, alfalfa, nettle, and peppermint to nourish the female reproductive system.
 This blend is a must-have before and after birth.